variantstudios/wisdomwaysacupuncture.com/_posts/2016-09-20-why-natural-fertility.md

 ## Natural Fertility vs. ART/IVF

-If you’re hoping to get pregnant naturally, feel better than ever once baby comes; and you have or are willing to take the time and potentially make some necessary lifestyle changes to bring that about, then you’re probably a great fit for our practice!
+If you’re hoping to get pregnant naturally, feel better than ever once baby comes; and you're willing to potentially make some necessary lifestyle changes to bring that about, then you’re probably a great fit for our practice!

 For three reasons, I have chosen to focus my fertility/infertility work specifically with women who are trying to get pregnant without the use of Assisted Reproductive Technology (ART).